-Draghi QE talk pushes euro to 14-month high
+GLOBAL MARKETS-Draghi QE talk pushes euro to 14-month high

 "This is his way of endorsing the rise in bond yields and the appreciation in the euro that happened after his speech (at a central banks' gathering in Sintra, Portugal).
 Yet he has stopped short of actually doing anything material," O’Donnell said.

-As Wall Street's S&P 500 ESc1, Dow Jones 1YMc1 and Nasdaq NQc1 markets tried to squeeze out gains [.N], Treasuries and other benchmark bond yields - the key driver of global borrowing costs - drifted lower again.
+As Wall Street's S&P 500, Dow Jones and Nasdaq markets tried to squeeze out gains, Treasuries and other benchmark bond yields - the key driver of global borrowing costs - drifted lower again.

-Ten-year Treasuries US10YT=RR were back under 2.25 percent but did not move far as oil LCOc1 added to a near 2 percent gain it made in the previous session, when falling U.S. crude inventories lifted prices ahead of an OPEC meeting next week.
+Ten-year Treasuries were back under 2.25 percent but did not move far as oil added to a near 2 percent gain it made in the previous session, when falling U.S. crude inventories lifted prices ahead of an OPEC meeting next week.

 With reporting season now in full swing, the day's focus was also turning away from the big central banks -- Japan's central bank also moved markets earlier as it pushed back its ambitious inflation target again -- to U.S. company earnings.

-Microsoft (MSFT.O) Visa (V.N), eBay (EBAY.O), Capital One Financial (COF.N) are all due to report results after the closing bell.
+Microsoft Visa, eBay, Capital One Financial are all due to report results after the closing bell.

 Analysts are estimating an 8.7 percent rise in second-quarter earnings and a 4.6 percent increase in revenue for S&P 500 companies on average compared to a year ago according to Thomson Reuters I/B/E/S data.

-Back in the currency markets, the dollar was being knocked back again by a euro EUR= that is up almost 10 percent so far this year.
+Back in the currency markets, the dollar was being knocked back again by a euro that is up almost 10 percent so far this year.
 Draghi said he and his colleagues had discussed the rise at their meeting, a comment that had little market impact.

 "It may be as we approach $1.20, which is realistic..., that it generates a little more alarm for the ECB," Nick Gartside, international Chief Investment Officer of fixed income at JP Morgan Asset Management, said.

-The yen had weakened to 112.325 per dollar JPY=D4 after the BOJ pushed back its projected timing for hitting its 2 percent inflation target until 2020.
+The yen had weakened to 112.325 per dollar after the BOJ pushed back its projected timing for hitting its 2 percent inflation target until 2020.
 It had clawed its way back to 112.155 in U.S. trading.

-Britain's pound stumbled too, falling back below $1.30 GBP=D3 after renewed talk of Britain leaving the EU without a replacement trade deal, which offset slightly better-than-expected retail sales numbers.
+Britain's pound stumbled too, falling back below $1.30 after renewed talk of Britain leaving the EU without a replacement trade deal, which offset slightly better-than-expected retail sales numbers.

 EU Brexit negotiator Michel Barnier said this week's round of negotiations with the UK showed a "fundamental divergence" on how to guarantee citizens' rights after the split, and that the two sides were not yet at the stage of compromises.

-The other main FX mover was the Australian dollar AUD=D4 as it set a two-year high, still heady from an upbeat Reserve Bank of Australia meeting earlier in the week.
+The other main FX mover was the Australian dollar as it set a two-year high, still heady from an upbeat Reserve Bank of Australia meeting earlier in the week.
 It eventually pulled back though to trade at $0.7909.

-Emerging market currencies also ran out of steam with South Africa's rand, which steadied after a heavy tumble earlier this month, dropping back 1 percent and the lira down 0.2 percent TRY= amid a war of words between Turkey and Germany over the latter's criticism of activist arrests.
+Emerging market currencies also ran out of steam with South Africa's rand, which steadied after a heavy tumble earlier this month, dropping back 1 percent and the lira down 0.2 percent amid a war of words between Turkey and Germany over the latter's criticism of activist arrests.

 In Eastern Europe, the region most vulnerable to ECB policy tightening, currencies slipped versus the euro and bond yields rose off multi-month lows.

-The zloty PLN= has been one of the world's top performing currencies this year following a pick up in Poland's growth, but it has faced pressure this week on the possibility of European Union action against Warsaw over a controversial judicial shake-up.
+The zloty has been one of the world's top performing currencies this year following a pick up in Poland's growth, but it has faced pressure this week on the possibility of European Union action against Warsaw over a controversial judicial shake-up.

-In commodities, Brent crude futures LCOc1 - the international benchmark for oil prices - were flat at $49.75 per barrel.
-U.S. West Texas Intermediate (WTI) futures CLc1 also barely budged at $47.18.
+In commodities, Brent crude futures - the international benchmark for oil prices - were flat at $49.75 per barrel.
+U.S. West Texas Intermediate (WTI) futures also barely budged at $47.18.

-Gold XAU= slipped to $1,237 an ounce as the dollar drifted while key industrial metal copper held near five-month highs of above $6,000, helped by expectations of solid demand from top consumer China after strong factory output figures this week.
+Gold slipped to $1,237 an ounce as the dollar drifted while key industrial metal copper held near five-month highs of above $6,000, helped by expectations of solid demand from top consumer China after strong factory output figures this week.

 Additional reporting by Abhinav Ramnarayan; Editing by Hugh Lawson and John Stonestreet